Endometrial cancer is also referred to as cancer of the womb or uterine cancer (uterus is the Latin term for womb).

 Patients should discuss any concerns about their treatment options and any possible side-effects with their doctor or specialist.

-Women suffering with endometrial cancer usually present in the early stages of the disease and therefore have better prognosis compared with other cancers of the female genital tract.
+Women suffering with endometrial cancer usually present in the early stages of the disease and therefore have better prognosis as compared to other cancers of the female genital tract.
 The five-year survival rate can be as high as 96% in cases of early localised cancers.

 It should also be noted that there are rare cases of stage I endometrial cancer in young women who have not completed childbearing.
 In such patients an attempt can be made to preserve fertility with medical management after careful counselling regarding the potential risks.
 Patients should discuss any concerns relating to fertility treatments with their doctor or specialist.
 Some have suggested ovarian preservation after hysterectomy in young women wishing to have children in the future through egg retrieval and surrogacy.
 See the article on female infertility for further information about fertility treatments.

-In addition to the physical aspects of the disease, it is important to acknowledge that women suffering from endometrial cancer can face intense emotional stresses.
-Support from friends and family is invaluable in helping women come to terms with their disease.
-Many women have also found patient groups and other cancer survivors a useful resource for providing advice and understanding.
+In addition to the physical aspects of the disease, it is important to acknowledge that women suffering from endometrial cancer can face intense emotional stress.
+Support from friends and family is invaluable in helping women come to terms with their condition.
+Many women have also found patient groups and other cancer survivors a useful resource for advice and support.